Step 3: Selecting an Authentic Need

 Visual Arts, Humanities

-Students partner with community organizations (indigenous rights groups, ecological reserves, school communities) to create art that addresses inequities and sparks public dialogue.
+Students collaborate with community organizations to create art that addresses inequities (e.g., indigenous rights, inclusion, sustainability) and sparks dialogue.

 Sustainable & Resilient Communities